-A pandemic seems like a crazy time to go on a diet, but I’ve also decided to use these weeks of self-isolation as an opportunity to lose a few pounds.
-It’s important in times like these to have some kind of personal goal (even a relatively minor one), and I’ve been in denial for a while about the spare tire that’s been slowly expanding around my waist.
+A pandemic seems like a crazy time to go on a diet, but I’ve also decided to use this self-isolation as an opportunity to lose a few pounds.
+It’s important in times like these to have some kind of personal goal (even a relatively minor one like this), and I’ve been in denial for a while about the spare tire that’s been slowly expanding around my waist.

-My Prague friend Derek recommended a simple phone app called MyNetDiary that helps set weight-loss targets, counts calories and plans meals.
+My Prague friend Derek recommended a simple phone app called MyNetDiary that helps to set weight-loss targets, count calories and plan meals.
 My own target is to lose 5kg (a little more than 10 pounds) by the end of May.
-To meet that goal, I have to limit calories to around 1800 a day.
+To meet that goal, I have to limit calories to 1800 a day.

 In the past few weeks, my daily walks around the neighborhood have become the most important parts of my day.
-During the walks, I binge on podcasts, take photos, breathe in the fresh air (through my mask, of course) and marvel at how beautiful Prague is in spring.
+During the walks, I binge on podcasts, take photos, breathe in the fresh air (through a mask, regrettably) and marvel at how beautiful Prague is.
 I return home feeling less overcome and even a little bit restored.

-We’re fortunate in the Czech Republic that in spite of the lockdown, we’re still allowed (as of early April) to leave our houses for nature walks.
+We’re fortunate in the Czech Republic that in spite of the lockdown, we’re still allowed (as of early April) to leave our houses.
 I know many readers -- in Italy, Spain, Serbia, Romania, parts of the United States, and other places -- are not so lucky.
 The situation here could change any day.
-I have a few ground rules for the walks that never vary: always walk alone, never speak, wear a face mask, and stay at least 2 meters (6 feet) from anyone I might encounter on the trails.
+I have a few ground rules for the walks that never vary: walk alone, wear a face mask, and stay at least 2 meters (6 feet) from anyone I might encounter on the trails.

-Several friends have reached out to me in recent days for my opinion on how the coronavirus might change travel and travel-writing going forward.
-The question is often tinged with a feeling of regret or even guilt that coronavirus might be some kind of karmic payback for all the excesses that travel has wrought in recent years.
+Several people have reached out to me in recent days for my opinion on how the coronavirus might change travel and the travel industry.
+The question is often tinged with a feeling of regret or even guilt that coronavirus might be some kind of karmic payback for the excesses that travel has wrought in recent years.
 The frenzied madness of overtourism, Airbnbs, Instagram influencers, mega-cruises, 20-euro budget flights all over Europe.
-The path we were on was probably unsustainable.
+The path we were on was unsustainable.

 Of course, that ignores all the people whose livelihoods are tied directly to the travel industry (including one in every 10 workers here in Prague).

-Certainly, for the short term, at least through this year’s travel season, tourism as we know it is dead.
-The Czech authorities, for example, have already said that even if life returns to some semblance of normality toward the start of summer, the borders with neighboring countries like Germany and Austria are likely to remain closed in order to prevent the virus from re-entering the country.
+Certainly, for the short term (at least through this year’s travel season) tourism is dead.
+Czech authorities, for example, have already said that even if life returns to some semblance of normality toward the start of summer, borders with neighboring countries like Germany and Austria are likely to remain closed in order to prevent the virus from re-entering the country.
 There’s no indication yet how soon those restrictions might be lifted.

 For the medium and longer period, I suppose the answer hinges on how severe, in terms of lives lost and economic cost, the pandemic turns out to be.
 Even in a best-case scenario, I can’t see global tourism revenue in 2021 coming in anywhere close to the 2019 numbers.

 In making assessments like this, it’s hard to find useful reference points (the last truly global pandemic was a century ago), but I think back on a strange trip to Croatia I made in August 1997.
-I’d just accepted an editing job at Radio Free Europe/Radio Liberty in Prague and had a few weeks off before I was scheduled to start work.
-I decided to spend part of the time on Hvar, an island on Croatia’s Adriatic coast.
+I’d just accepted an editing job in Prague and had a few weeks off before I was scheduled to start work.
+I decided to spend part of the time on Hvar, on Croatia’s Adriatic coast.

-It’s a popular island at the height of summer and I was expecting to find crowds, but when I got there, the place was totally deserted.
-One of the many casualties of the Yugoslav wars of the 1990s had been the tourism industry, and though the fighting in Croatia had mostly ended by the middle of 1995, it still took several years for people to re-acquire the habit of travel.
+It’s a popular island at the height of summer and I was expecting to find crowds, but when I got there, the place was deserted.
+One of the many casualties of the Yugoslav wars of the 1990s had been the tourism industry, and though the fighting in Croatia had mostly ended by the middle of 1995, it still took several years for tourists to return.
 That’s an imperfect analogy, but it might indeed be a while before people -- in large numbers at least -- feel comfortable once again to travel far from their homes.

-Whether we will be better travelers -- more responsible and more aware of sustainability issues -- in the future is also hard to say.
-I’m skeptical when it comes to human nature, so I’m inclined to think any kind of spiritual antibodies we derive from covid-19 are likely to be short-lived.
-That’s not to say, though, there haven’t been many positive signs, as people around the world reach out to help each other.
-We’ve all learned the value of the small freedoms -- to travel, shop, go out, meet up -- that we took for granted only a few weeks ago.
+Whether we will be better travelers -- more responsible and more aware of sustainability issues -- is also hard to say.
+I’m skeptical when it comes to human nature, so I’m inclined to think any kind of spiritual antibodies we derive from Covid-19 are likely to be short-lived.
+That’s not to say, though, there haven’t been a few positive signs, as people around the world reach out to help each other.
+We’ve all learned the value of small freedoms -- to travel, shop, go out, meet up -- that we entirely took for granted only a few weeks ago.